 scale production of strawberry fruits.
-This herbaceous annual fruit crop can also be grown easily in kitchen gardens as well as on roof-top gardens and pots.
+This herbaceous annual fruit crop can also be grown easily in kitchen gardens as well as in roof-top gardens and pots.
 It is regarded as a valuable food in the diet of millions of people around the globe and is in special demand by the fruit processing industries for preparing jams, ice cream, candy, toffee, and other products.
-A number of potential, high yielding cultivars such as Selva, Addie, Etna, Sweet Charlie, Douglas, Fern, Chandler, Camarosa, Florida Beauty, Elyana, Winter Dawn, Sweet Sensation and Sweet Ann have been introduced into India from Europe and North America.
-Farmers in the vicinity of Delhi and in the states of Haryana, Punjab, Maharashtra, Karnataka, Uttar Pradesh, Jharkhand and Chhattisgarh are profitably cultivating strawberries during the winter months, obtaining their planting materials from the hills of Himachal Pradesh and Uttarakhand.
+Many potential, high-yielding cultivars such as Selva, Addie, Etna, Sweet Charlie, Douglas, Fern, Chandler, Camarosa, Florida Beauty, Elyana, Winter Dawn, Sweet Sensation, and Sweet Ann have been introduced into India from Europe and North America.
+Farmers in the vicinity of Delhi and the states of Haryana, Punjab, Maharashtra, Karnataka, Uttar Pradesh, Jharkhand, and Chhattisgarh are profitably cultivating strawberries during the winter months, obtaining their planting materials from the hills of Himachal Pradesh and Uttarakhand.
 Besides the income from strawberry fruits, growers in the hills, thus, can also earn by producing planting material for winter plantings in subtropical areas.

 MATERIAL AND METHOD

-The present investigation entitled was carried out at the Experimental Farm of Regional Horticultural Research and Training Station, Dhaulakuan (Sirmaur), Dr. Yashwant Singh Parmar University of Horticulture and Forestry, Nauni, Solan, Himachal Pradesh, during the years 2022-2023 and 2023-2024.
+The present investigation was carried out at the Experimental Farm of Regional Horticultural Research and Training Station, Dhaulakuan (Sirmaur), Dr. Yashwant Singh Parmar University of Horticulture and Forestry, Nauni, Solan, Himachal Pradesh, during the years 2022-2023 and 2023-2024.

 The height of plants was measured with a measuring scale from the crown level to the apex of primary leaves and the trait was expressed in centimeters (cm).
-Plant spread was measured in both the directions i.e. East-West (E-W) and North- South (N-S) and the mean was taken as the actual plant spread.
+Plant spread was measured in both directions i.e. East-West (E-W) and North- South (N-S) and the mean was taken as the actual plant spread.
 The plant spread was expressed in centimeters (cm).
-The leaf area of different strawberry cultivars was recorded with the help of the leaf area meter (LI- COR 3000) and the values were expressed as average leaf area per leaf in square centimeters (cm2).
-The number of runner that each cultivar produced was counted before uprooting the plant for fresh plantation.
-The days to runner formation was recorded from day of planting to the day of first runner formation.
+The leaf area of different strawberry cultivars was recorded with the help of the leaf area meter (LI- COR 3000) and the values was expressed as average leaf area per leaf in square centimeters (cm2).
+The number of runners that each cultivar produced was counted before uprooting the plant for fresh plantation.
+The days to runner formation were recorded from the day of planting to the day of the first runner formation.
 The flower size was recorded by measuring the distance across the tips of two opposite petals.
 Petal length was determined with the help of measuring scale from the base to the distal end and the trait was expressed in centimeters (cm).
-The period between the dates of planting to the date of first flower opening in each cultivar was recorded for calculating the days taken to flowering.
-The date of opening of first flower and the date of opening of last flower in each cultivar was recorded to estimate the duration of flowering period.
+The period between the dates of planting to the date of the first flower opening in each cultivar was recorded for calculating the days taken to flowering.
+The date of opening of the first flower and the date of opening of the last flower in each cultivar was recorded to estimate the duration of the flowering period.

 RESULTS AND DISCUSSIONS

 The scope of improvement of any crop depends upon the magnitude of genetic variability present in the available germplasm.
-Greater the variability in the available germplasm, better would be the chances of selecting superior genotypes (Simmonds, 1962).
+The greater the variability in the available germplasm, the better would be the chances of selecting superior genotypes (Simmonds, 1962).

 VEGETATIVE CHARACTERISTICS